Sarah Harding and the importance of Breast Cancer Awareness

 In August 2020, Sarah Harding—a singer with Girls Aloud—bravely announced that she had been diagnosed with breast cancer at the relatively young age of 38.
 This naturally caused an outpouring of support and well wishes from people on social media.

 Breast cancer is an insidious disease that can affect anyone.
 This is all the more apparent when cases such as Sarah’s, are put in the spotlight.
 In her statement, Sarah Harding says, “It doesn't even feel real writing this”.
 Sarah’s diagnosis should serve as a reminder that cancer does not discriminate.
 While the risk of developing breast cancer increases with age, Sarah is proof that it can affect women regardless of age or social status.
 Breast cancer remains the most common form of cancer in the UK.

 Sarah’s cancer also spread to other parts of her body.
 As a result, she required chemotherapy.
-It is therefore important that you are breast aware to stop any potential progression of the disease.
+It is therefore important to spread breast cancer awareness.
+An early diagnosis can be crucial to stop any potential progression of the disease.
 Be vigilant of any signs and abnormalities, including lumps under your breast.